 - to graduate students: $565,985,965 to 13,373 students

-The Office of the Vice President for Global Communications shares information about the University's commitment to meet 100 percent of demonstrated financial need for resident students.
-View this affordability information online through the Office of Undergraduate Admissions.
+The Office of Undergraduate Admissions shares information about the University's commitment to meet 100 percent of demonstrated financial need for resident students:

 The U-M Office of Budget and Planning maintains The Michigan Almanac with up-to-date University data.
 Chapter 3 offers data about undergraduate costs and financial aid as well as affordability reports.